paulshorey/horizontal_carousel/README.md

 </div>
 ```

-The only requirement for the slideshow is that you include a parent element with `class="horizontal_carousel"` and inside it a child element with `class="slides"`.
-Inside that, include a list of elements.
-Any tag name, any style, any content...
+The only requirement for the slideshow is that it contains an element `class="slides"`.
+Inside this can be any type of content.

 ```
 <div class="horizontal_carousel">